guenther/guenther/README.md

  - bootstrap new extensions
  - create classes for service providers, listeners, controllers, etc…
+ - show you quick descriptions and implementation snippets for several things

 ## Usage

-For all commands, it's required that you are in the root folder of your extension.
+For all commands, except `how:` ones, it's required that you are in the root folder of your extension.

 ###  Bootstrap a New Extension: